Howard Cann: Basketball

 Three years after graduating from NYU, Cann returned to the school as the men's basketball coach.
 He coached the team for thirty-five years, from 1923 to 1958, and compiled a 429–235 record before his retirement.

 His time as the basketball coach included an unbeaten 1933–34 season and a December 29, 1934 game in Madison Square Garden where NYU defeated Notre Dame.
 This first Madison Square Garden tournament helped to elevate the popularity of college basketball.
-Cann's 1934–35 team finished the season with an 18–1 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+Cann's 1934–35 team finished the season with an 18–1 record, was retroactively named the national champion by the Helms Athletic Foundation, and was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 He led the 1944–45 team to the final game of the National Collegiate Athletic Association tournament, but lost the championship to Oklahoma State University.
 Cann was named National Coach of the Year in 1947, and led the Violets to the National Invitation Tournament final the next year, but was defeated by Saint Louis University.

 Cann retired in 1958, having spent 39 of the first 44 years of his adult life at NYU as a player and coach.